 One of our favorite things to do when visiting a country for the first time is a food tour.
 In my opinion, traveling for food is the best introduction to a culture and cuisine, and it gives you a chance to ask a local for recommendations that will introduce you to great local spots for subsequent meals.
-That’s why we made it a priority to see the floating markets in Thailand while we were there.
+That’s why we made it a priority to see the floating markets outside of Bangkok while we were there.

+We took the Offbeat Floating Markets Tour with Bangkok Food Tours.
+You could also book this group floating markets tour or this private tour through Viator.
 You could do this trip yourself, but getting around would be pretty difficult, even if you had a rental car.
-I would definitely recommend a driver at the very least, but having a knowledgeable guide like Bangkok Food Tours to share local information as you go along is very useful.
+I would definitely recommend a driver at the very least, but having a knowledgeable guide to share local information as you go along is very useful.

 Tha Kha Floating Market